Math modelling major

 Evaluation: final exam and continuous exam

-This teaching will focus on the in-depth study of Bayesian and maximum likelihood methods, exponential inequalities (finite sample) and the optimality of these methods according to the minimax approach via local asymptotic normality.
-Hands-on computer work will be used to numerically illustrate these methods and their limitations.
-Estimators will be computed in more complicated models requiring the use of numerical methods (EM algorithm, MCMC).
+This teaching will focus on the in-depth study of Bayesian and maximum likelihood methods, exponential inequalities (finite sample) and the optimality of these methods from the minimax approach via local asymptotic normality.
+Practical work on a computer will illustrate numerically these methods and their limits.
+Estimators will be calculated in more complicated models requiring the use of numerical methods (EM algorithm, MCMC).